-Has this ever happened to you before?
-You woke up in the morning and you felt so tired, you were even in a bad mood and didn’t feel like facing the day.
-It’s true that resting well throughout the night is absolutely indispensable, but morning fatigue is actually caused by something else.
-Would you like to know more?
+Has this happened to you before?
+You wake up in the morning and feel overly tired.
+You’re in a bad mood and don’t want to face the day.
+Well, while it’s true that sleeping well at night is absolutely essential, morning fatigue is actually caused by something else.
+Read on to find out more!

 Morning fatigue: symptoms

-- Possible dizzines when getting up from bed.
+- Possible dizziness when getting up from the bed.

 - Dry mouth.

 - Low blood pressure in the mornings (Hypotension)

 - Dry eyes.

 - Extreme tiredness that improves as the morning goes on.